 8. Plan your meals around your fresh root cellaring fruits and veggies first.

 You’ve canned peaches, and apple sauce, dried veggies, apples and pears, and root cellared carrots and squash.
 Save the dried fruits and veggies for later in the season.
-They will lasts the longest of your stored food.
+They will last the longest of your stored food.
 Canned fruit and vegetables should last a year or more.
 Jams and pickles will last longer.
 Use the cold storage food first.

 If things begin to get out of hand, you can convert food from your cold storage into dried food, in your dehydrator, to extend the shelf life.